TottoMoe/TextEditorPWA/README.md

 ## Installation Instructions

 The user should clone the repository from GitHub and download Node.js.
-This application also requires to npm install node_modules, package-lock.json, and npm install MySql
+This application also requires to npm install node_modules, package-lock.json, and npm run build

 ---